 Are my revisions subject to future review?
 All history is.
 Each day lived, I failed to comprehend what was happening, who I was, what it meant.
 I amend my past with honest hindsight yet others remind me of shared events I can’t recollect.
 They in turn often fail to recall what I say we did.
 What really happened?

 Our minds distort life experiences as they occur based on what we think is.
 Our memory banks then delete, twist and re-imagine things to fit that is which becomes our perceived past.
 I try to be true but memory keeps shifting.
 It’s not just events which change but my role in them.
 I write, edit, write again and edit again.
 It wasn’t really that way, or was it?
 Reality, it’s what’s believed back then, now or tomorrow?
 I don’t know, a conundrum but I try to tell truthfully what happened.

 As I sort out life’s jumble, I try to decipher if it what occurred was predetermined or determined random chance.

 It appears so.

 They say two things are unavoidable, death and taxes.
 I add another, change.
 While it may be glacial or volcanic, it’s constant.
 Our past changes too, a rear-view mirage skewed in the fractured light of recollection as we edit our space/time movie.
 Past hues are adjusted to fit what we think now, not back then.
 What we think now will change in the future.

 To understand my story please comprehend, I write of a life lived of a space/time gone, even though not so far or long ago.
 It was in a different world, hard to imagine now.
 Events and characters, move against the candle’s flickering light of my memory and the diaries' opaque screen, a Balinese puppet shadow tale.

 I couldn’t imagine here or now back there or then.
-Microwave ovens, personal computers, cell phones and the internet were not predicted by the future experts.
+Microwave ovens, personal computers, cell phones, internet and social media were not predicted by the future experts.
 Instead they prophesized flying cars, house cleaning robots and trips to Mars.
 The FAX came and went without a hint in their predictions of its ever being.